Cypress Provincial Park

 The three mountains that are used for skiing are Hollyburn Mountain, Black Mountain and Mount Strachan.
 Black Mountain and Mount Strachan are the primary places to downhill ski whereas Hollyburn Mountain is the place to go cross country skiing, snowshoeing and tubing.

 Cypress Mountain is the largest ski hill in Metro Vancouver with the most vertical drop, terrain and lifts.
 The mountain consists of six chairlifts connecting to more than fifty runs.

-For more details check out our article about Cypress Mountain Ski Hill.
+Check out our article about Cypress Mountain Ski Hill for more details.

 Snowshoeing & Cross-Country Skiing

 Cypress offers a wide variety of snowshoeing and cross-country skiing trails in the winter.
 The trails are located in the Nordic area, which is separate from the downhill ski and snowboard area.